Skip to main content

 Headers

-Every Sigilix-posted review has an HTTP-style footer in its body:
+Every Sigilix-posted review has a footer in its body that reports your current usage against the window:

-_Sigilix · 2 of 4 reviews used in the past 5h · resets in 38m_
+_Sigilix · 2 of 4 reviews used in the current window · resets in 38m_

 Use this to gauge how close you are to the cap.